How To Stay Fit & Healthy Over Christmas

 When you’re always trying to “survive” you’re putting your body in a constant state of stress- not to mention the mental issues!
 Believe it or not, but your body wasn’t mean to sit at one exact scale number or composition the entire year.
 Fluctuation is normal.
 It’s okay to gain a little a Christmas time and lose a little in the following months.
 Minor fluctuations are expected.

-Instead of the focus being on surviving I think the emphasis should be on staying healthy, energized and enjoying yourself (which is the same focus as my fourteen day restart!)
+Instead of the focus being on surviving I think the emphasis should be on staying healthy, energized and enjoying yourself.

-Personally, I strive for routine over Christmas time.
+Personally, I strive for routine over Christmas time (this is my regular workout split).
 I definitely eat more, drink more and generally indulge more but I also stay consistent with the basics.
 This keeps me fit, healthy and happy over The Holidays.

 So instead of going on a five week binge or trying to survive your way through what should be a happy month, here are my tips.